United Arab Emirates VAT Guide for Businesses

 - Rate of VAT applied to each item

 The easiest solution for the VAT invoice would be to use a tax software that automatically generates and sends all invoices (as soon as the sale is complete), and also stores them in the cloud for you.
 Quaderno does just that, but we won’t go on about it here. :)

 Filing VAT returns

 Charging and collecting tax is only the first half of staying compliant.
 The second, and equally important, half is filing returns and paying whatever you might owe to the government.

-In United Arab Emirates, foreign businesses are expected to file tax returns every quarter.
+In the United Arab Emirates, foreign businesses are expected to file tax returns every quarter.
 You have 28 days to file and pay after the end of each period.